rendner/py-plugin-dataframe-viewer/plugin/docs/TEST_PLUGIN_MANUALLY.md

 If one of the `generated/plugin_code` has changed, the started PyCharm instance has to be restarted by the gradle-task `runIde`.
 This will automatically copy over the re-generated `plugin_code` files to the plugin, and starts PyCharm with these updated files.

-### 2) Plugin Can Fetch HTML From PyCharm Debugger
+### 2) Plugin Can Fetch Data From PyCharm Debugger
 The `<PROJECTS_DIR>/html_from_styler` provide prepared pandas Styler.
 The plugin has a builtin action named `ExportDataFrameTestDataAction` which fetches the HTML representation of styled DataFrames using the PyCharm debugger.

 Please do **all** mentioned steps from [GENERATE_TEST_DATA_MANUALLY.md](GENERATE_TEST_DATA_MANUALLY.md)

-After the HTML was successfully exported, it is already verified that:
+After the data was successfully exported, it is already verified that:
 - the version of the installed pandas was correct detected by the plugin
 - the python plugin code was successfully injected using the PyCharm debugger
-- fetching the HTML output of a styled DataFrame works
+- fetching data from a styled DataFrame works

-### 3) Plugin Can Parse HTML From Pandas Styler
+### 3) Plugin Can Parse Data From Pandas Styler
 After all files are re-exported run the unit tests (gradle-task `test` under group `verification`) of the plugin project to check if everything is OK.

 The generated resources are used by the unit tests `ChunkValidationTest`.
-These are the most important ones of the plugin project.

 #### ChunkValidationTest
 Loads for all supported pandas versions the generated data from the `src/test/resources/generated/` folder.

 ensures:
-- combined chunks result in the same visual output as using the unchunked HTML
+- combined chunks result in the same visual output as an un-chunked version of the content
    - correctness of computed CSS values can't be verified by this test
-- HTML parser can parse the generated html
+- parser can parse the generated chunks
-- chunks are combined in the correct order

-In case the combined chunked HTML does not match the expected HTML, a screenshot is taken of the rendered DataFrame tables.
+In case the combined chunks don't match with the expected result, a screenshot is taken of the rendered DataFrame tables.
 The screenshots are created in a folder named by the failed test case under `src/test/resources/generated-error-images/chunk-validation`.